 - 1 Decide which CyberSafe Kerberos principal the server will run as.
 You can create a new principal with the CyberSafe kadmin utility, using the add command.
 The principal must be allowed to act as a server. - 2 If the server principal does not already have a key in a CyberSafe Kerberos server key table file, create one with the CyberSafe kadmin utility, using the ext command.
 Make sure that the operating system user who starts the server has read permission on the server key table file.
 In a production environment, you must control the access to the key table file.
 If a user can read this file, they can create a server that impersonates your server. - 3 Make sure the CyberSafe Kerberos security driver is configured in the [SECURITY] section of libtcl.cfg.
-See "SECURITY section" on page 68 for details. - 4 Set the CSFC5KTNAME environment variable to the name of the key table file that holds the key for the server principal (see step 2).
-The CyberSafe runtime libraries require that this environment variable to be set if the server key table file is in a location other than the CyberSafe system default. - 5 You must place the shared library file (libgss.so on Sun Solaris 2.x and Linux, libgss.so on IBM RS/6000, or libgss.sl on HP-UX) in a directory specified in the shared library path: LD_LIBRARY_PATH on Sun Solaris 2.x and Linux, LIBPATH on IBM RS/6000, and SHLIB_PATH on HPUX.
+See "SECURITY section" on page 64 for details. - 4 Set the CSFC5KTNAME environment variable to the name of the key table file that holds the key for the server principal (see step 2).
+The CyberSafe runtime libraries require that this environment variable to be set if the server key table file is in a location other than the CyberSafe system default. - 5 You must place the shared library file (libgss.so on Sun Solaris and Linux platforms, libgss.so on IBM AIX POWER, or libgss.sl on HP HP-UX) in a directory specified in the shared library path for your platform (see Table 5-5 on page 27).
 As an alternative, you can use the libgss keyword in libtcl.cfg to specify the path to the GSS library.